Etched Glass & Plastic Sundials

 Condition: Original felt tip pen coloring is now faded.

-Comment: This type of dial was recently invented in 1994 by Dutch dialist Thibaud Taudin-Chabot.
+Comments: This type of dial was recently invented in 1994 by Dutch dialist Thibaud Taudin-Chabot.
 There are no known full-scale examples of this extremely rare sundial type installed anywhere!
 When lit by the sun, the sundial face on the glass projects its image onto a receiving surface.
 In a building, this could be a wall or a floor.
 The sundial doesn't have a fixed gnomon attached.
 Instead, the gnomon is simply a dot on the receiving surface.
 As the sun moves across the sky, the projected sundial image moves across the receiving surface.
 The location of the dot gnomon on the projected image indicates the correct time and can also indicate the date.The lack of a three dimensional gnomon makes this type of dial more resistant to damage.
 Projection dials must have transparent glass or plastic that's colored or clear.
 They can't have translucent opalescent glass.
 This is a plastic stand-alone dial.
 1/4" foam board Image projection receiving surface has rounded brass nail head nodus.Dial is horizontal or angled on a plinth.
 Tells time, equinoxes and solstices.
 Time says 2:30 on this dial and the date is early fall.
 Based on original concepts by Fred Sawyer and Thibaud Taudin-Chabot.
-Photo heavily restored.

-Article by Fred Sawyer (121 KB): (August 1994) A Stained Glass Diptych Pattern.
+Article by Fred Sawyer: (August 1994) A Stained Glass Diptych Pattern.
 "The Compendium" Vol. 1-3 pgs.
-6-8 NASS: Here
+6-8 NASS.

-Article by Robert Terwilliger (63 KB): (pen name: Ave Amici.
+Article by Robert Terwilliger: (pen Name: Ave Amici.
 L. Papirius Cursor) (March 1995).
 Ave Amici.
 "The Compendium" Vol. 2-1 pg.
-12 NASS: Here
+12 NASS.

-Article by Thibaud Taudin-Chabot (82 KB): (August 1994) A Transparent Window Dial.
+Article by Thibaud Taudin-Chabot: (August 1994) A Transparent Window Dial.
 "The Compendium" Vol. 1-3 pgs.
-6-8 NASS: Here
+6-8 NASS.

-Website: Twig's Digs
+Twig’s Digs Website: Here

 A Focusing Cylinder Dial